shallonkobusinge/final-cs3-project/README.md

-# “No member of the Caltech community shall take unfair advantage of any other member of the Caltech community.”
+# No member of the Caltech community shall take unfair advantage of any other member of the Caltech community.

 # The Caltech Hideout
 ## SUMMARY